JaneilTan/01-project--online-shop-individual/README.md

 1. Sign up for an account on [Stripe.com](https://stripe.com/nz).
 Use your email address.
 2. Verify your email address
 3. Enter a name for your company
-4. Create a test store, and ensure you can see the API Keys

 # Setup Stripe Account